 Generally, U.S. citizens and resident aliens who are not eligible to be claimed as a dependent on someone else’s income tax return are eligible for these payments.
 Eligible individuals will automatically receive an Economic Impact Payment, up to $600 for individuals or $1,200 for married couples and up to $600 for each qualifying child.
 Generally, if you have an adjusted gross income for 2019 up to $75,000 for individuals and up to $150,000 for married couples filing joint returns and surviving spouses, you will receive the full amount of the economic impact payment.
 For filers with income above those amounts, the payment amount is reduced.

 How will I receive my stimulus check?

 If you filed your taxes and had your refund directly deposited in your account, your refund will be made via direct deposit to the same account your refund was deposited to.
 If you did not receive your refund electronically, a check will be mailed to you.
-If you receive a check, deposits are easy using Mobile Deposits right from your phone through our Mobile App.
-If you receive an EIP Pre-paid card for the first round of stimulus payments, the funds will be added to the same card.
+If you receive a check, deposits are easy using Mobile Deposit right from your phone through our Mobile App.

 Stimulus Pre-Paid Card Info